Lost-Outpost/sovngarde/README.md

 Open the installation folder and double click on the program called `ModOrganizer.exe`.

-Make sure the dropdown box on the right is set to `Septimus` and press the Run button.
+Make sure the dropdown box on the right is set to `Sovngarde` and press the Run button.

 # Issues

 If you find an issue, you can see if it is already on the list of [known issues](HELP.md), which also documents solutions and workarounds.

-For issues that aren't yet [known](HELP.md), you can provide details in the [Septimus Github](https://github.com/Lost-Outpost/septimus/issues).
+For issues that aren't yet [known](HELP.md), you can provide details in the [Sovngarde Github](https://github.com/Lost-Outpost/septimus/issues).
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the Septimus Discord support channel to have discussions with our knowledgeable community members.
+Finally, free feel to hop on the Sovngarde Discord support channel to have discussions with our knowledgeable community members.
 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).